meginks/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.

+PropTypes are used to declare that a variable has a certain type.
+Javascript is a dynamically-typed language, which means that the type of a variable can change.
+PropTypes allows you to control the type of variable so that you don't end up with unexpected results in your code.

 - [ ] Describe a life-cycle event in React?

+A life-cycle event in React has three phases: Phase 1: Mounting -- In this phase, the component is first put on the DOM.
+Phase 2: Updating -- In this phase, the component waits for one of three things to happen: new props, setState() or forceUpdate().
+This is where the component mutates or changes based on user input (which changes the state or props when a setState function is triggered).
+Phase 3: Unmounting -- In this phase, event listeners and components that are mounted to the DOM and are no longer needed (dependent on state) unmount.
+This is essentially the "clean up" phase.

 - [ ] Explain the details of a Higher Order Component?

+Higher Order Components allow you to share functionality between multiple components and conditionally render protected content to the screen.
+A higher order component is essentially a higher order function (a component is a function), but instead of taking in another function as props, it takes in another component.
+Higher order components combine the functionality of higher order functions and patterns in which functions return other functions.
+The baseline functionality is the same as a higher order function, but it's more involved because they are components.

 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.

+Styled Components: This is a way to style components using the styled-components library in React.
+It allows you to write your CSS in Javascript by using styled components that are called within the individual components instead of having separate files.
+It allows you to name your JSX tags custom variable names, which can be convenient for organization.
+Example: const HeaderDiv = styled.div` height: 50px `;

+CSS (or Sass): You can link CSS or SCSS files to your React components.
+This allows you to write your styles like you normally would and keep everything separated out.

+Inline styles: This is a way to write styles directly on the component.
+It's biggest benefit would likely be to have the style immediately where you are working.

 ## Project Setup